Toronto Transit Commission bus system: 21st century

 Between 2006 and 2009, the TTC made its first purchases of hybrid electric buses, choosing the Orion VII model.
 These buses had batteries that would only last 18 months instead of the expected 5 years.
 As a result, the TTC went back to purchasing diesel buses until 2018, when it would try hybrid technology again.

-In 2009, the TTC opened its first BRT route that uses its own dedicated busway and bus lanes when route 196 York University Rocket was rerouted to the York University Busway.
+In 2009, the TTC opened its first bus rapid transit (BRT) route that uses its own dedicated busway and bus lanes when route 196 York University Rocket was rerouted to the York University Busway.
 The extension of Line 1 to Vaughan Metropolitan Centre opened in December 2017 caused the TTC to discontinue service on the 196, and since 2022, the 939B Finch Express is the only route that continues to use it.

 In December 2011, the TTC bus fleet became fully accessible with the retirement of the last of the old, non-accessible GM "New Look" buses, a model dating back to the 1950s.
 The last New look buses ran on 52 Lawrence West on 16 December, and were replaced by accessible Orion VII low-floor buses.
 At that time, the TTC operated 1,800 40 ft accessible buses, all of which were equipped with bike racks.

 The TTC ordered 27 articulated buses from Nova Bus, which began revenue operation in the spring of 2014.
 At 60 ft long, as compared to a standard 40 ft bus, the Nova LFS articulated vehicles hold about 112 passengers, compared to 65 on the standard-length bus.

 As of 23 December 2016, all of the buses in the TTC system have Presto card readers.
 Buses delivered to the TTC since 2017 have a new livery based on the livery of the Flexity Outlook streetcars.

 In November 2018, the TTC received the first 55 of 255 hybrid electric buses, specifically the LFS Hybrid model from Nova Bus.

 In April 2019, the TTC received the first of 60 electric buses from the three bus manufacturers: Proterra, New Flyer, and BYD.
 On 3 June 2019, the first electric bus (from New Flyer) went into revenue service on the 35 Jane bus route.
 On 26 October 2019, Proterra Catalyst BE40 electric buses went into service on the 6 Bay bus route.
 By September 2020, the BYD K9M buses had arrived, and on 8 September, the first BYD bus went into service on the 116 Morningside route.
-At this point in time, with 60 electric buses, the TTC boasted it had the largest fleet of electric buses in North America.
+At that point in time, with 60 electric buses, the TTC indicated it had the largest fleet of electric buses in North America.